 A foreign subsidiary is a separate legal entity from its parent company.
 This means that it has its own board of directors, management team, and employees.
 The foreign subsidiary is also subject to the laws and regulations of the country in which it is incorporated.

-The parent company typically has a majority stake in the foreign subsidiary, which gives it control over the company’s operations.
-However, the foreign subsidiary is still a separate legal entity, and the parent company is not liable for the subsidiary’s debts or liabilities.
+The parent company typically has a majority stake in the foreign subsidiary, often a private limited company, which gives it control over the company’s operations.
+However, the foreign subsidiary remains a separate legal entity, and the parent company is not liable for the subsidiary’s debts or liabilities.

 When Should You Set Up a Foreign Subsidiary Company?